 Unlike cranberry sauce, which you can make quickly before dinner, you have to start this chutney at least two days before you can eat it.
 This gives the microbes in the food and starter time to work their magic.
 So, if you’re reading this the day before Thanksgiving, bookmark it for dinner next year.

-The good news?
 This chutney tastes fantastic—sweet and sour, a little salty, a little spicy and slightly effervescent.
-I’ll serve this tomorrow at our thanksgiving dinner potluck, along with with pumpkin dal (I’ll post that recipe soon…OMG it’s good…).
+I’ll serve this at our Thanksgiving dinner potluck this year, along with with mouthwatering pumpkin dal (click here for the recipe).

 Start with a starter

 A starter contains beneficial bacteria and yeast that will kickstart this ferment.
 Fruit and vegetables are covered in these microbes as well so don’t worry too much if you don’t have a starter.
 You’d actually have difficulty preventing this from fermenting.
 Without a starter, the chutney might require an extra day to ferment so plan accordingly.

 Ginger bug tastes delicious with this—ginger naturally goes with chutney.
 But all these starters will kickstart your ferment: